 10 GB Disk Space

-I have always been on the fence about their pricing, and the latest change increase than 'on the fenceness'.
-On the one hand, you get a lot of tools for $70, including the ability to house unlimited leads, send SMS's, build funnels etc.
+Personally, I have always been on the fence about their pricing.
+On the one hand, you get a lot of tools for $30 or for $70 the ability to house unlimited leads, send SMS's, build funnels etc.

 But on the other hand, how many of them will you use, especially if you have apps and tools that work really well.